ekjotbedi/journal-entry-testing-tool/docs/AUDIT_TESTS.md

 # Audit Test Reference

-This document explains each journal-entry test in plain audit language — useful both for reviewers and for talking through the project in an interview.
+This document explains each journal-entry test in simple language.

-> **Why journal-entry testing?** Under auditing standards (e.g. CAS 240 / ISA
-> 240, "The Auditor's Responsibilities Relating to Fraud"), auditors are
-> required to test journal entries for evidence of management override of
-> controls.
-The tests below are the classic data-driven procedures used to
-> identify entries warranting further investigation.

 | # | Test | What it looks for | Why it matters | Risk weight |
 |---|------|-------------------|----------------|-------------|